-The Engage Violence Prevention Training was designed to introduce students to the concept that by contributing to a culture of care within their campus community, they can be a part of creating a safer campus community.
+The Engage Violence Prevention Training was designed to introduce incoming students to the concept that by contributing to a culture of care within their campus community, they can be a part of creating a safer campus community.

 In addition to providing information on the reduction of harm related to substance use, interpersonal violence, acts of bias and discrimination, and suicide/mental well-being, this training will also cover: